AnnaTernova/AnnaTernova/README.md

 </h1>

  <h3 align="center">
- Frontend Developer • UI/UX Enthusiast • Lifelong Learner
+ Frontend Developer • React Enthusiast • Lifelong Learner
 </h3>

 Welcome to my GitHub!
 I build user-friendly, scalable web applications with a passion for responsive layouts, clean code, and seamless dark/light themes.
 Let me show you what I do and how I can help bring your ideas to life.